movementlabsxyz/MIP/MD/md-n/README.md

 ## Definitions

-- **Fully-synchronous**: A network and protocol assumption in which message transmission and processing are guaranteed to complete within known, fixed bounds.
+- **Fully-synchronous**: Describes a synchronous model.
+A network and protocol assumption in which message transmission and processing are guaranteed to complete within known, fixed bounds.
+Messages destined to be handled within a certain bound may arrive outside of these bounds, however, they are then ignored.
 A protocol that assumes this model must commit or reject decisions by a deterministically computable time.

 - **Global Stabilization Time (GST)**: The unknown point in time after which a partially synchronous network behaves synchronously.
 This term is critical in distinguishing traditional BFT protocols from fully-synchronous ones, which assume GST has already occurred or is always satisfied.